mollie/WooCommerce/mollie-payments-for-woocommerce/readme.txt

 Automatic updates should work like a charm; as always though, ensure you backup your site just in case.

 == Changelog ==

+= 2.5.3 - 01/03/2017 =
+* Bugfix for crashing Wordpress when using PHP version 5.3 or lower

 = 2.5.2 - 28/02/2017 =
 * The plugin is now compatible with WooCommerce Subscriptions for recurring payments